-There are risks that can be attributed to a review of parking tariffs and charging policies, higher parking tariffs may lead to reduced usage, which may result in a loss of parking income and reduced footfall in the town centre locations.
-To mitigate these risks, the modelling takes into consideration other car park tariffs and alternative parking arrangements in the vicinity and the likelihood of alternative travel options and hence has reduced the projected usage figures.
+There are risks that can be attributed to a review of parking tariffs and charging policies.
+Higher parking tariffs may lead to reduced usage, which may result in a loss of parking income and reduced footfall in the town centre locations.
+To mitigate these risks, the modelling takes into consideration other car park tariffs and alternative parking arrangements in the vicinity and the likelihood of alternative travel options, and has reduced projected usage figures and income accordingly.